Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

 | RandomForestClassifier  | {'bootstrap': True, 'max_depth': 30, 'n_estimators': 200} | 0.7785072695728552 | 0.7920233463035019 |

 ### DecisionTreeClassifier
 The DecisionTreeClassifier was one of the models used in this project.

+**Param_grid**:
+- max_depth: [None, 10, 20, 30]
+- criterion: ['gini', 'entropy']

 The performance metrics for this model are as follows:

 | Metric     | Score |
 |------------|-------|